starsprung/amazon-ynab-sync/README.md

 to login to your Amazon account, retrieve your transations and submits them to YNAB using the YNAB API.
 This utilizes Amazon's Order History Reports functionality, which generates e-mails from Amazon, [see below](#email-notifications) a suggestion for handling these.

+## Support this project

+If you'd like to support this project, please consider donating to the [Oregon Food Bank](https://give.oregonfoodbank.org/give/92782/).
+If you donate more than $50 and [send me a screenshot of your donation](mailto:s@starsprung.com), I'd add you to a list of supporters!

 ## Pre-requisites

 - [Your YNAB personal access token](https://api.youneedabudget.com/#personal-access-tokens)